FarmtoForkBanner_Mulkey_FUN_copy_1.webp

 The EU’s Farm to Fork Strategy: Is The Pesticide Reduction Target Still Realistic?

 In May 2020, the European Union launched the ‘Farm to Fork Strategy’ as part of the EU Green Deal.
 The strategy seeks to build a more sustainable European farming system by phasing out synthetic pesticides.
-But the onset of Covid-19, and the perpetuation of the Ukraine crisis has reset priorities - for governments, corporations and consumers.
+But the onset of Covid-19 and the perpetuation of the Ukraine crisis have reset priorities for governments, corporations, and consumers.
 Is the strategy’s pesticide target still realistic in 2023?

 The EU’s approach to pesticides